petazeta/youronlineshop/docs/navigation.md

 # Search params and history implementation

-This is the idea, and the implementation module is at navhistory.js with these functions:
+This is the general idea, and the implementation module is at navhistory.js with these functions:

 - setHistoryState(myNode, url, butAction); // For managing popstate event.
 It is called for the clickable nodes that has effect at the history state at the layout loading
 - pushHistoryState(url); // Grabing the history at the browser when the user clicks a button element that take effect at the history state